I wrote this post for my newsletter, sign up here to get emails in your inbox.

 • easy option: release a new major version of ConfirmationDialog v2.0 that only works with Button v2.0

-Even if the team does a really good job at publishing new versions that are compatible with each other, by publishing each component in it’s own package, they have transfered the responsibility of compatible dependency management to the application developers (and made it harder with permutations!)
+Even if the team can afford to take the hard option, the complexity is not contained.
+By publishing each component in it’s own package, they have transfered the responsibility of compatible dependency management to the application developers (and made it harder with ever-growing permutations!)

 package managers might take care of some of these internal dependencies for you. but, depending on how the library is structured, this may not be enough because button probably depends on a ThemeProvider and context that can only used from the same version.